Aaron Cockerill: Professional career

 Cockerill turned professional in 2015, and played on the PGA Tour Canada between 2016 and 2018 with limited success.

 In 2019, he joined the Challenge Tour, where he recorded back-to-back top-10 finishes at the Hopps Open de Provence, Lalla Aïcha Challenge Tour, and Stone Irish Challenge to finish 49th in the season rankings.

 Cockerill tied for 5th at Q-school and joined the 2020 European Tour.
-In his rookies season he opened with a 64 and 68 at the Joburg Open to set the early clubhouse target, and finished the tournament tied for 4th.
+In his rookie season he opened with a 64 and 68 at the Joburg Open to set the early clubhouse target, and finished the tournament tied for 4th.

 In 2022, he was runner-up at the Magical Kenya Open.
 Cockerill was again in contention at the ISPS Handa Championship in Spain, where he shot a 62 and set the clubhouse target on a weather-affected day three.
 He finished the tournament tied for third, two strokes behind winner Pablo Larrazábal.

 Cockerill made a hole-in-one on the opening day of the 2022 Omega European Masters, to collect a life insurance policy.
-He made a second one in the space of a week when making an ace on the 16th hole at Made in HimmerLand.
+He made a second ace in the space of a week, on the 16th hole at Made in HimmerLand.
 With all the hole-in-one chatter in the recording area he forgot to sign his scorecard, and got disqualified.

 Cockerill started the 2023 season with a tie for 4th at the Alfred Dunhill Championship.